foxriver76/ioBroker.denon/README.md

     setState('denon.0.parameterSettings.referenceLevelOffset', 5); // Sets Reference Level Offset to 5 dB
     ```

-* parameterSettings.bass / zone2.parameterSettings.bass / zone3.parameterSettings.bass
+* zoneMain.equalizerBass / zone2.equalizerBass / zone3.equalizerBass

    *Number value which represents the bass level of the Zone.
 Value range is from -6 to +6 dB.*

    *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*

-* parameterSettings.treble / zone2.parameterSettings.treble / zone3.parameterSettings.treble
+* zoneMain.equalizerTreble / zone2.equalizerTreble / zone3.equalizerTreble

    *Number value which represents the treble level of the Zone.
 Value range is from -6 to +6 dB.*

    *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*

-* parameterSettings.toneControl
+* settings.toneControl

    *Boolean value, which indicates Tone Control status.
 You can turn it off/on with this state.*